tangshuang/gulp-css-copy-assets/README.md

     .pipe(gulp.dest('dist'))
 ```

-Then you will find a `.map` file of the image.
+Then you will find a `.map` file of the image which is not your wanted.
 So you must put copyAssets after sourcemap.write action:

 ```
 glup.src('src/*.css')